voltdatalab/prego/what.md

 *from Italian*

 1. Please! / You're welcome! / Not at all! / Don't mention it!
-2. A much more warm and emotional "OK" in English
+2. A much more warm and emotional "OK" in Italian
 3. A multipurpose solution to every language need.
 Just what does it mean?
 Well, everything, actually

 >  Prego implies serviceable attention, it commands respect, and it encourages people to either wake up or speak up.